What is this notice?

 What information do we retain and for how long?

-We retain your account details and information that you enter when registering for the service and will continue to for as long as you have an account with the service.
+We retain your account details and information that you enter when registering for the service, which includes your name, address, phone number and email address.
+This information is required for the purpose of considering a valid planning application in accordance with Section 7 of the Planning and Development Act 2000, as amended, Part 4 and Schedule 3 of the Planning and Development Regulations, 2001, as amended, and will continue to for as long as you have an account with the service.

-All submitted applications are deleted from the portal database 1 year following the date of finalisation of the application.
+Applications submitted to counties Cork, Dublin and Wexford will be deleted from the portal 2 years after they have been submitted.
+All other applications submitted will be deleted from the portal database 1 year following the date of finalisation of the application (Finalisation means an application is one of the following; Withdrawn, Deemed Withdrawn, Invalid, Granted or Refused).
 The retention of submitted applications for this limited period allows users to view their submitted applications, to download them, to enable them to use a recent submission as a template for a new submission (if required).

 Any applications that you leave in draft on the portal will contain your personal data.
-Your draft applications will not be transferred to local authorities, nor will they be accessible to anyone with administrative access to the service.
+Your draft applications will not be transferred to Planning Authorities, nor will they be accessible to anyone with administrative access to the service.

 Your draft applications will be retained in the database until: